Aspen Festival OrchestraBack To Calendar

 BEETHOVEN: Violin Concerto in D major, op.
 61

-On the heels of two recitals of Beethoven Violin Sonatas, James Ehnes teams up with the dynamic conductor Hugh Wolff for Beethoven’s only Violin Concerto.
+The Guardian called James Ehnes “effusively lyrical…hair-raisingly virtuosic.”
+Gramophone reviewed his Beethoven Violin Concerto recording as a “marvel” for its “finely honed precision… firm legato phrasing and rhythmic poise.”
 The piece has been a mainstay of the violinist’s repertoire since he first heard it as a teenager in his hometown of Manitoba.
-He describes it as “an incredibly uplifting and optimistic piece of music—one that makes you feel good about mankind.”
-It may be hard believe that this noble and inspiring work didn’t immediately catch on with audiences.
+He describes it as “an incredibly uplifting and optimistic piece of music – one that makes you feel good about mankind.”
+It may be hard to believe that this noble and inspiring work didn’t immediately catch on with audiences.
 That Beethoven completed the score only two days before the premiere, causing the soloist to sight read his part, undoubtedly had something to do with it.
-It took the twelve-year-old violinist Joseph Joachim (for whom Brahms later wrote his Violin Concerto) in a performance conducted by Felix Mendelssohn to make it the popular success it is today.
+It took the 12 year-old violinist Joseph Joachim (for whom Brahms later wrote his Violin Concerto) in a performance conducted by Felix Mendelssohn to make it the popular success it is today.